-Video explanation between different emerald qualities is shown below:
+A video explanation of different emerald qualities is shown below:

-For example, an exceptionally high quality emerald above 5 carat size that is untreated (no oil or resin) could fetch prices above US$50,000 per carat!
+An exceptionally high-quality emerald above the 5-carat size that is untreated could fetch prices above US$50,000 per carat!

 Assuming both diamond and emerald prices were split 50/50, the emerald would have cost around US$500,000 or over US$70,000 per carat!